-A key aim of this department is to ensure that quality and hygiene standards are met for a range of products made by AGRANA.
+A key aim of this research field is to ensure that quality and hygiene standards are met for a range of products made by AGRANA.
 Other activities include developing new recycling possibilities for by-products and improving processes in bioethanol production.
 The requirements range from long-term projects to urgently required solutions.

 The Microbiology & Biotechnology department possess a strain collection in which roughly 1,000 different micro-organisms, such as yeasts, moulds and bacteria, are kept and cultivated.
 Storing them properly in liquid nitrogen ensures that the individual micro-organisms can survive for years.